pmndrs/zustand/docs/getting-started/comparison.md

 ### State Model

-There is a major differences between Zustand and Valtio.
+There is a major difference between Zustand and Valtio.
 Zustand is based on the immutable state model, while Valtio is based on the mutable state model.

 ```ts